xvdp/magi/README.md

 # Magi
 *Magister Lt. teacher*

 A collection of augmentation, training and dataloader wrappers for `pytorch`.
-These were built before torchvision supported transforms on tensors.

 Parts:<br>
 1. Agumentation